polyfy/polylith/readme.md

 ## Installation

-To use the Polylith tool and to get access all the features in tools.deps, follow these steps:
+To use the Polylith tool and to get access to all the features in tools.deps, follow these steps:
 - Make sure [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
 - Install the [clj](https://clojure.org/guides/getting_started) command line tool.